14th Annual Depression on College Campuses Conference

 Learning objectives and expected results for the conference participants are an improved understanding and ability to implement:

-- Best practices for prevention and intervention methods to address depressive illnesses among college students;
+- Best practices for prevention and intervention methods to address the effect that unhealthy relationships can have in contributing to stress, anxiety, and depression among college students;

-- Outreach models to reach students with depressive illnesses, or who are at risk of developing a depressive illness, in order to help these students to engage in treatment which will enhance their ability to be successful –emotionally, socially, and academically– during their college career.
+- Outreach models to reach students with depressive illnesses, or who are at risk of developing a depressive illness, in order to help these students to engage in treatment.

 The conference attracts a multi-disciplinary audience of professionals working on college campuses, including: